hoytech/quadrable/README.md

     witness:      [8 bytes: \x05 | 0]                [32 bytes: nodeHash]
     witnessLeaf:  [8 bytes: \x06 | 0]                [32 bytes: nodeHash] [32 bytes: keyHash] [32 bytes: valHash]

+## Command-line

+The `quadb` command can be used to interact with a Quadrable database.
+It is very roughly modeled after `git`, so it requires sub-commands to activate its various functions.
+You can run `quadb` with no arguments to see a short help summary and a list of the available sub-commands.

+### quadb init

+Before you can use other commands, you must initialise a directory to contain the Quadrable database.
+By default it inits `./quadb-dir/`:

+    $ quadb init
+    Quadrable directory init'ed: ./quadb-dir/

+You can specify an alternate directory with the `--db` flag:

+    $ quadb --db=$HOME/.quadrable init
+    Quadrable directory init'ed: /home/doug/.quadrable/

+Or the `QUADB_DIR` environment variable:

+    $ QUADB_DIR=/path/to/quadrable quadb init
+    Quadrable directory init'ed: /path/to/quadrable

+### quadb status

+The status command shows you some basic information about your current database tree:

+    $ quadb init
+    Head: master
+    Root: 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

+*Head* is like your current branch in git, and can be thought of as a symbolic link that is updated to point to the latest version of the tree as it is modified.
+The default head is `master`.
+Quadrable doesn't call these links "branches" because it has a concept of branches internally, and this would confuse the code too much.

+*Root* is the hash of the root node in your database.
+Provided the hash function is cryptographically secure, this is a globally unique identifier for the current state of the tree pointed to by your head.
+For an empty tree, [a special all-zero value](#sparseness) is used.

+The number in parentheses after the root hash is the [nodeId](#nodeid).
+This is an internal value used by Quadrable and is shown here for informational purposes only.

+### quadb put

+This adds a new record to the database, or updates an existing one.
+On success there is no output:

+    $ quadb put key val

+Unless the value was the same as a previously existing one, the current head will be updated to have a new root, and a new nodeId will be allocated for it:

+    $ quadb status
+    Head: master
+    Root: 0x0b84df4f4677733fe0956d3e4853868f54a64d0f86ecfcb3712c18e29bd8249c (1)

+### quadb get

+This is the complement to `put`, and is used to retrieve previously set values:

+    $ quadb get key
+    val

+An error will be thrown if you try to get a key that is not present in the tree:

+    $ quadb get no-such-key
+    quadb error: key not found in db

+### quadb del

+This deletes a key from the database.
+If there was no such key in the database, it does nothing.
+On success there is no output:

+    $ quadb del key

+If we run `status` again, we can see the root has changed back to the all-zeros value, signifying an empty tree:

+    $ quadb status
+    Head: master
+    Root: 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

+This is an important property of Quadrable: Identical trees have identical roots.
+"Path dependencies" such as the order in which records were inserted, or whether any deletions or modifications occurred along the way, do not affect the resulting roots.

+### quadb import

+If you wish to insert multiple records into the DB, running `quadb put` multiple times is inefficient.
+This is because each time it is run it will need to create new intermediate nodes and discard the previously created ones.

+A better way to do it is to use `quadb import` which can put multiple records with a single traversal of the tree.
+This command reads comma-separated `key,value` pairs from standard input, one per line.
+The separator can be changed with the `--sep` option.
+On success there is no output:

+    $ perl -E 'for $i (1..1000) { say "key $i,value $i" }' | quadb import

+### quadb export

+This is the complement to `quadb import`.
+It dumps the contents of the database as a comma-separated (again, customisable with `--sep`) list of lines:

+    $ quadb export
+    key 915,value 915
+    key 116,value 116
+    key 134,value 134
+    key 957,value 957
+    key 459,value 459
+    ...

+Note that the output is *not* sorted by the key.
+It is sorted by the hash of the key, because that is the way records are stored in the tree (see the section on [adversarial](#adversarial)).
+You can pipe this output to the `sort` command if you would like it sorted by key.

+### quadb head

+A database can have many heads.
+You can view the list of heads with `quadb head`:

+    $ quadb head
+    => master : 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

+The `=>` arrow indicates that `master` is the current head.
+The heads are sorted by `nodeId` (the number in parentheses), so the most recently updated heads will appear at the top (except for empty trees, which always have a nodeId of 0).

+`head rm` deletes a head (or does nothing if the head doesn't exist):

+    $ quadb head rm headToRemove

+### quadb checkout

+The `checkout` command can be used to change the current head.
+If we switch to a brand-new head, then this head will start out as the empty tree.
+For example, let's switch to a brand-new head called `temp`.
+On success there is no output:

+    $ quadb checkout temp

+This new head will not appear in the `quadb head` list until we have completed a write operation, like so:

+    $ quadb put tempKey tempVal
+    $ quadb head
+    => temp : 0xf4f60482d2e639d24d6dfae605337968a86c404f5c41286987a916e40af21261 (2427)
+       master : 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

+The `tempKey` record that we just inserted only exists in the `temp` head, and if we checkout back to master it would not be visible there.

+Running `quadb checkout` with no head name will result in a [detached head](#heads) pointing to an empty tree.

+### quadb fork

+When we created a new head with checkout, it was initialised to an empty tree.
+Instead, we may choose to use `quadb fork` to copy the current head to the new head:

+    $ quadb fork temp2
+    $ ./quadb head
+       temp : 0xf4f60482d2e639d24d6dfae605337968a86c404f5c41286987a916e40af21261 (2427)
+    => temp2 : 0xf4f60482d2e639d24d6dfae605337968a86c404f5c41286987a916e40af21261 (2427)
+       master : 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

+Our new `temp2` head starts off with the same root as `temp`.
+We can now modify `temp2` and it will not affect the `temp` tree.

+Although semantically `quadb fork` acts like it copies the tree pointed to by the current head, no copying actually occurs.
+In fact, the two trees share the same structure so forking is a very inexpensive operation.
+Cheap database snapshots is an important feature of Quadrable, and is useful for a variety of tasks.

+`quadb fork` can take a second argument which represents the head to be copied from, instead of using the current head.
+Or it can take no arguments, in which case the current head is forked to a [detached head](#heads).

+### quadb diff

+You can view the differences between the head you have checked out and another branch with `quadb diff`.
+If the heads are equivalent, there will be no output:

+    $ quadb diff temp
+    $

+Let's add a new key, delete an existing one from our current branch, and run `diff` again:

+    $ quadb put new test
+    $ quadb del tempKey
+    $ quadb diff temp
+    -tempKey,tempVal
+    +new,test

+Now the diff shows one line per modification.
+If the modification was an insertion or update, the the first character will be `+` and the key/value will be the new record to be set.
+If it was a deletion, the first character will be `-` and the key/value will be the old record that has been removed.

+* You can change the separator using the `--sep` option, just as with `import`/`export`.
+* If two trees have been forked from one another recently, then diffs will be very fast.
+This is because the algorithm will detect shared portions of the tree and not bother diffing them.
+Diffing two trees that don't share structure (for example, if they were separately `import`ed from the same data) will still work, but will run slower.
+In the future we may implement a `dedup` command that uses `diff` to detect equal but unshared structure and make them shared.

+### quadb patch

+This command accepts a diff on standard input, and applies it to the current head.

+* The format is the same as printed by `diff`
+* Lines that start with `#` are treated as comments and are ignored
+* The separator argument `--sep` must match what was used in the `diff` invocation

+### quadb exportProof

+FIXME

+### quadb importProof

+FIXME

+### quadb mergeProof

+FIXME